-I love being able to talk to my daughter about how we both might share German, English and Irish genes.
+I love being able to talk to my daughter about how we both might share German, English, and Irish genes.
 Or the fact that even though she didn’t get her donor’s blue eyes, if she did, we would have been able to connect on having the same color eyes.
-It’s less about connecting with the donor, but more so having another connection to your child and a way to tie you all together.
+It’s less about connecting with the donor, and more so having another connection to your child and a way to tie you all together.

-As I discussed in my post about Infertility Grief, there is so much more to pass onto our children than genetics.
+As I discussed in my post about Infertility Grief, there is so much more to pass on to our children than genetics.

 They.
 Don’t.
 Exist.

 Fertility, health and relationship are the most important things, try to remind yourself of this during your search.
 Try not to get lost in their big, beautiful eyes.
-You can find a resemblance, just make sure you dive deeper into their family history, genetic screening and reasons for becoming an egg donor.
+You can find a resemblance, just make sure you dive deeper into their family history, genetic screening, and reasons for becoming an egg donor.
 Now that I have a child via egg donation, I have no doubt what’s most important, and I can tell you it is certainly not eye color.